SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 This ends the module on GitHub workflows.
-If you are more interested in this topic you can check out module [M31 on documentation](../s10_extra/documentation.md) which first includes locally building some documentation for your project and afterward use GitHub actions for deploying it to GitHub Pages.
+If you are more interested in this topic you can check out module [M31 on documentation](../s10_extra/documentation.md) which first includes locally building some documentation for your project and afterward using GitHub actions for deploying it to GitHub Pages.
 Additionally, GitHub also has a lot of templates already for running different continuous integration tasks.
-If you try to create a workflow file directly in GitHub you may encounter the following page
+If you try to create a workflow file directly in GitHub you may encounter the following page:

 ![action](../figures/github_workflows.PNG)

 We highly recommend checking this out if you want to write any other kind of continuous integration pipeline in GitHub actions.
-We can also recommend this [repository](https://github.com/sdras/awesome-actions) that has a list of awesome actions and check out the [act](https://github.com/nektos/act) repository which is a tool for running your GitHub Actions locally!
+We can also recommend this [repository](https://github.com/sdras/awesome-actions) that has a list of awesome actions, and check out the [act](https://github.com/nektos/act) repository which is a tool for running your GitHub Actions locally!